 Several University of Wichita students participated in the sit-in, which is increasingly recognized as a landmark event in the Civil Rights Movement.
 NBC’s “Today” featured the events in a 2021 broadcast.

-“They couldn’t sit in there to eat or drink,” said Dr. Marché Fleming-Randle, vice president and chief diversity office for Wichita State University’s Military, Veterans and First Responders.
+“They couldn’t sit in there to eat or drink,” said Dr. Marché Fleming-Randle, vice president and chief diversity office for Wichita State University’s Military and Veterans Affairs.
 “They were the first, and that’s the most important piece for us to remember.”

 Galyn Vesey, Carol Parks Hahn, Lequetta (Glass) Diggs, Robert Newby, Ron Walters, president of the local NAACP Youth Council, were among the students who participated in the sit-in, according to a story in The Shocker, Wichita State’s alumni publication.